ccnmtl/mediathread-firefox/README.md

 --

-The following instructions aren't really necessary anymore, now that Mozilla's response time for reviewing extensions is a matter of days instead of weeks.
+The following steps aren't really necessary anymore, now that Mozilla's response time for reviewing extensions is a matter of days instead of weeks.

 * Change the `name` attribute in `package.json` to